 XP-for-treasure is like the fuel of the game’s engine.
 Player decisions almost always hinge upon it.
 It’s also an effective control knob.
 By adjusting the amount of treasure available, you can control the rate of PCs leveling.
 And you can tailor the focus of your game by adding value to exploring wilderness, saving prisoners, acquiring books, artisanal brewing ingredients, crystallized memories…

 XP for discovery always made more sense than XP for killing.
 It is THE standard nowadays.
 Let’s just pretend it was always like this.
-It is the only way to get XP in CS apart from GM intrusions.
+It is the only way to get XP in Cypher apart from GM intrusions.